 You can enjoy blue and white lights and a train view.
 The illuminated building behind the square is Docomo tower.

 You can also find the winter lights in the suburban parks, too. l went to the lights event in Sagamiko called “ILLUMILLION” last year.

 “Sagamiko Resort Pleasure Forest” is the amusement park near Sagamiko(lake), where you can enjoy attractions such as outdoor.
 It takes about one hour and a half from Tokyo station by bus and train.
-The park is illuminated by 6 million light bulbs in a winter season.
-That is the largest illumination event in Kanto area.
+The park is illuminated by 6 million light bulbs in the winter season.
+That is the largest illumination event in the Kanto area.
 I enjoyed this event last year.

 The park is very large.
 There are some lights spots.

 Entering the park, you can see the big light-up Christmas tree.